ucsf-wynton/wynton-website-hpc/docs/hpc/transfers/rclone.md

-# Using rclone to mount `/wynton` filesystem on macOS
+# Using rclone to mount `/wynton` filesystem

+The rclone application is available for macOS, Windows and Linux.
+Check the [rclone website](https://rclone.org/install/) for the most up-to-date installation instructions for your operating system.

 - install FUSE
   - macOS: install [macFUSE](https://osxfuse.github.io/)